Diagnostic Foot Ultrasound

-What are the benefits of ultrasound vs. MRI and CT scans?
+What are the benefits of diagnostic ultrasound vs. MRI and CT scans?

-Ultrasounds are the cheapest, easiest and quickest of the imaging solutions.
-CT (Computerised Tomography) scans and MRI (Magnetic Resonance Imaging) scans may offer slightly higher quality and better detailed images, but they are a lot less available and more invasive than using an ultrasound.
+Ultrasounds are the cheapest, easiest and quickest imaging solutions.
+CT (Computerised Tomography) scans and MRI (Magnetic Resonance Imaging) scans may offer slightly higher quality and better-detailed images, but they are a lot less available and more invasive than using an ultrasound.

 Plus, since images are captured in real-time during an ultrasound, they can show the movement of the body’s internal organs and blood vessels.
 MRI scans tend to be a better choice when detecting cancerous growths and tumours, whereas CT scans are typically more widely used to take detailed images of the brain.

 At Sussex Foot Centre we just love Diagnostic Ultrasound!Ultrasound is quick, easy, and straight forward.
 And the best part is that images can be seen straight away in real time.
 The moment the ultrasound probe comes into contact with the skin, the picture of exactly...

 What is Shockwave Therapy?
 Shockwave therapy, or, Extracorporeal Shockwave Therapy (ESWT), is a highly effective treatment for pain, chronic soft tissue injuries, as well as certain types of bone conditions.
 An extracorporeal shockwave is a non-invasive,...